 See the Results

-Within Membrain it shows itself as a small popup in the bottom-right of your screen every time you achieve something that is tied to your Effectiveness Objectives.
+- Membrain Guide - a celebratory animation will run at the top of Membrain Guide every time you achieve something that is tied to your Effectiveness Objectives.
 When you reach a goal for the week Membrain celebrates with you.

 How do I know if I have any goals like that?